menu

 Real Estate Prices & Overview

-Wild Oak / Lawndale is a suburban neighborhood (based on population density) located in Santa Rosa, California.
+Wild Oak / Lawndale is a rural neighborhood (based on population density) located in Santa Rosa, California.

-Wild Oak / Lawndale real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
+Wild Oak / Lawndale real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Wild Oak / Lawndale neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics